TheBoxyBear/charttools/docs/DynamicSyntax.md

 When setting an instrument, the target is determined by the `InstrumentIdentity` property of the new instrument, which can be overridden using a `with` statement.
 Similarly, the target difficulty when setting a track is determined by the track's `Difficulty` property, also overridable through `with`.

-> **NOTE**: Like when setting a track explicitly, the instance from the instrument must be used from then on rather than the one passed as the new track.
-This instance is provided as the return of the `SetTrack` method.
+> **NOTE**: Like when setting an instrument or track explicitely, the instance from the parent must be used from then on.
+This new instance is provided as the return of `InstrumentSet.Set` and `Instrument.SetTrack`.